VinAIResearch/selfsup_pcd/downstream/README.md

 ## Datasets
 For [S3DIS](http://buildingparser.stanford.edu/dataset.html), [ScanNet](http://www.scan-net.org/) and [SUN RGB-D](https://rgbd.cs.princeton.edu/) data processing, we follow the instruction of [Pointcontrast](https://github.com/facebookresearch/PointContrast.git)
 ## Experiments
+For all experiments with SR-UNet backbone, we use published code from [PointContrast](https://github.com/facebookresearch/PointContrast/tree/main/downstream) with little modifications (to run on [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) v.0.5.0).

 ### Classification

 Run the following command to evaluate pre-trained models with different backbones.